Skip to main content

 Source Properties

-For more information about available source properties / configurations, please refer to our reference documentation on Source YAML.
+For more information about available source properties and configurations, please refer to our reference documentation on Source YAML.

 Did you know?